JiangYuLab/CNVcaller/README.md

     `cd CNVcaller`

 ## Test with example:
-To grab sample data and test `CNVcaller`, please download it from ftp://jiang:jiang@animal.nwsuaf.edu.cn/CNVcaller/demo/
+To grab sample data and test `CNVcaller`, please download it from [demo] (http://animal.nwsuaf.edu.cn/code/source/download/CNVcaller/demo.tar.gz)

 ## Running the program
 CNVcaller contains four steps consisting one perl script, two bash scripts and one python script.
 You need to set `CNVcaller` variables in the three bash scripts based on your environment.